 June 23, 2017

-Tuttle Law is proud to announce that Michelle Servos was elected President of Literacy Services of Indian River County in January 2017.
+Tuttle Larsen, P.A. is proud to announce that Michelle Servos was elected President of Literacy Services of Indian River County in January 2017.
 Michelle joined the board of the organization in 2015 and has served in several different capacities.
 Michelle is very involved in our community and has contributed her time, experience, and resources to numerous non-profit organizations in Indian River County.